mikbe/commandable/README.markdown

 ### Colorized Output Options

-The help information can be colored using the standard ANSI escape commands found in the term-ansicolor-hi gem.

-To get access to the colors use the term-ansicolor-hi gem.
-It's installed as a dependency but just in case you can install it your self by running this from the command line:
+The help information can be colored using the standard ANSI escape commands found in the `term-ansicolor-hi` gem.
+The `term-ansicolor-hi` gem it installed as a dependency but just in case you can install it yourself by running:

     $ [sudo] gem install term-ansicolor-hi